deton57/oke-labs/oke-rancher/cluster.md

 https://{{public-ip}}:433

-If you enter using Google Chrome as your browser, click on Advanced, and then click on the proceed link below:
+If you enter via Google Chrome browser, click on Advanced, and then click on the Proceed link as shown below:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/rancher-home-sec.PNG)

-In the next screen, you can set a password, in this lab I use: OKERancher123! but you are not limited, and you can set your own password.
+In the next screen, you can set a password.
+I would use: OKERancher123! but you may set any value as your own password.
-After you set the password, check the checkbox that "Agree to the Terms" and click continue.
+Once the password is set, check the checkbox
+"I agree to the Terms and Conditions for using Rancher" and click Continue.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/rancher-login.PNG)

-On the next screen click on the button
+On the next screen click on the button "Save URL", and you are in.
+You can now see the Rancher dashboard.
-"Save URL"

-And you're in, you can see the Rancher dashboard!

 ## Activate the OKE Driver ##

-The OKE Driver, allows Rancher to work with OCI-OKE API and to create and manage the cluster on Oracle.
+The OKE Driver allows Rancher to work with OCI-OKE API and to create and manage the cluster on Oracle.

-1. Click on tools menu and select Drivers:
+1. Click on Tools menu and select Drivers:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/Rancher-Drivers.PNG)